linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 26.08.2025
+- Topic: Define Your Brand Community
+- Directory: /posts/2025/August/26
+- Description: ``` Define your own brand community and create your social network at web4.community!
+We provide you with the freedom to realize your vision.
+No compromises, only your rules.
+Become part of the movement that is redefining the social web. ```

 ### 25.08.2025
 - Topic: Build Your Community
 - Directory: /posts/2025/August/25